On the Capacity of the Discrete Memoryless Broadcast Channel with Feedback: Introduction

 In this paper we propose a coding scheme for the DMBC with generalized feedback, and present a corresponding single-letter achievable region.
-Subsequently, we analyze two new examples -- a generalization of Dueck's channel \cite{dueck80}, and a noisy version of Blackwell's channel \cite{blackwell} -- where our region is shown to exceed the no-feedback capacity region, even in the presence of feedback noise.\footnote{An earlier version of this result was presented by the authors at ISIT 2010 \cite{shayevitzwigger10}.
-In the same session, another achievable region for the DMBC, in the noiseless feedback case, was presented \cite{PradhanVenkatar2010} and shown to coincide with Dueck's example in his original setting.
-However, this latter region seems difficult to evaluate in general.
-Whether it yields an improvement over the no-feedback capacity in any other case, or how it is related to our region, currently seems unclear.} Our approach is motivated by Dueck's example \cite{dueck80}, and is based on the following idea.
+Subsequently, we analyze two new examples -- a generalization of Dueck's channel \cite{dueck80}, and a noisy version of Blackwell's channel \cite{blackwell} -- where our region is shown to exceed the no-feedback capacity region, even in the presence of feedback noise.
+Our approach is motivated by Dueck's example \cite{dueck80}, and is based on the following idea.
 The transmitter uses the feedback to identify update information that is useful to the receivers when decoding their intended messages, and describes this information in subsequent transmissions.
 More specifically, our scheme adopts a block-Markov strategy, where in each block the transmitter sends a combination of fresh data and compressed update information pertaining to the data sent in the previous block.
-Marton's no-feedback scheme \cite{marton79,GelfandPinsker80} is used in each block to send the fresh data and the update information, at rates outside the no-feedback capacity.
+Marton's no-feedback scheme \cite{marton79,GelfandPinsker80} is used in each block to send the fresh data and the update information, at rates outside the no-feedback capacity \mw{region}.
 The update information sent in a block is essentially an efficient lossy description of the auxiliary inputs in Marton's scheme from the previous block, taking into account the receivers' observations and the feedback signal as side-information.
 The receivers perform backward decoding; starting with the last block, each receiver iteratively performs the following two steps: 1) it decodes its intended data and update information in the current block; and 2) it uses the update information to ``improve'' the channel outputs in the preceding block, which is processed next.
-Loosely speaking, this strategy is gainful whenever the cost of the lossy description is smaller than the increase in rate is supports.
+This strategy is gainful whenever the cost of the lossy description (i.e., the rate needed to send the update information) is smaller than the increase in rate it supports (i.e., the increase in capacity of the ``improved" channel).
 Intuitively, this is expected to happen when the descriptions required by the two receivers have a large common part.